Vey-Digital/ThriveMap-Public-/README.md

 A **70 day journey** is ThriveMap’s core reflection cycle.

-Each 70 day journey is made up of:
+Each journey includes:
 - **10 cycles**
 - **7 days per cycle**
 - **4 reflection domains**
-- a repeatable reflection practice that helps users learn from lived experience over time
+- one repeatable reflection flow that helps users build insight through consistency

-This structure matters because it is long enough to reveal meaningful patterns, but still focused enough to help people stay engaged.
+This structure is intentional.
+It is long enough to reveal meaningful patterns, but focused enough to stay practical.

-Instead of treating reflection as random entries, ThriveMap organizes reflection into a complete journey with a beginning, a middle, and a measurable end.
-That gives users a clearer view of how they think, respond, recover, and grow.
+Instead of treating reflection as isolated entries, ThriveMap turns it into a complete journey with a beginning, a middle, and an ending users can actually review.

 ---

 ## Core Structure

-ThriveMap runs on a simple but powerful system:
+ThriveMap is built on a simple system:

 - **70 day journeys**
 - **10 cycles per journey**
 - **4 reflection domains**
-- a repeatable reflection flow for each session
+- a structured reflection flow for each session

-Each journey reveals how a person thinks, acts, and returns.
+Each journey helps users see how they think, respond, recover, and move forward.
 Each new journey builds on the one before it.

 ---

 ## Reflection Flow

-Every session follows a consistent structure:
+Every reflection session follows the same flow:

 **Ground → Visualize → Rehearse → Write → Anchor**

-This creates:
+This structure supports:
 - stronger emotional clarity
-- more consistency in reflection
+- more consistent reflection
 - better recall over time
-- a clearer link between reflection and action
+- a clearer bridge between reflection and action

 ---

 ## Four Reflection Domains

-ThriveMap is designed to support the full picture of how people live and function.
+ThriveMap helps users reflect across the parts of life that shape how they function day to day.

 The four domains are: